dotnet/docs/docs/fsharp/index.md

 ## Additional guides

 [F# for Fun and Profit](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/) is a comprehensive and very detailed book on learning F#.
 Its contents and author are beloved by the F# community.
+The target audience is primarily developers with an object oriented programming background.

 [F# Programming Wikibook](https://en.wikibooks.org/wiki/F_Sharp_Programming) is a wikibook about learning F#.
 It is also a product of the F# community.
+The target audience is people who are new to F#, with a little bit of object oriented programming background.

 ## Learn F# through videos

 [F# tutorial on YouTube](https://www.youtube.com/watch?v=c7eNDJN758U) is a great introduction to F# using Visual Studio, showing lots of great examples over the course of 1.5 hours.
+The target audience is Visual Studio developers who are new to F#.

 [Introduction to Programming with F#](https://www.youtube.com/watch?v=Teak30_pXHk&list=PLEoMzSkcN8oNiJ67Hd7oRGgD1d4YBxYGC) is a great video series that uses Visual Studio Code as the main editor.
 The video series starts from nothing and ends with building a text-based RPG video game.
+The target audience is developers who prefer Visual Studio Code (or a lightweight IDE) and are new to F#.

 [What's New in Visual Studio 2017 for F# For Developers](https://www.linkedin.com/learning/what-s-new-in-visual-studio-2017-for-f-sharp-for-developers) is a video course that shows some of the newer features for F# in Visual Studio 2017.
+The target audience is Visual Studio developers who are new to F#.

 ## Other useful resources